jasonkim8652/jasonkim8652.github.io/_posts/2023-12-05-AF_structuremodule.md

 ## Backbone update

+Since we've update the single representation using the other resiude's 3D coordinate information, we can get the 3D backbone information by using single linear layer.
+We can predict a quaternion for the rotation and a vector for the translation.

 ![AF2_structure11](https://jasonkim8652.github.io/assets/images/AF2_structure_11.png)

 ## Compute all atom coordinates

+We could compute the atom coordinates by applying the torsion angles to the corresponding amino acid structure with idealized bond angles and bond lengths.

 ![AF2_structure12](https://jasonkim8652.github.io/assets/images/AF2_structure_12.png)

 ## Rename symmetric ground truth atoms

+Since there are 180 degree-rotation-symmetry for some of the rigid groups, we need to resolve the name ambiguous to calcualte loss correctly.

 ![AF2_structure13](https://jasonkim8652.github.io/assets/images/AF2_structure_13.png)

 ## Amber relaxation

+We relax our predicted models by an iterative restrained energy minimization procedure.
+At each round, we perform minimization of the AMBER99SB force field with additional harmonic restraints that keep the system near its input structure.
+We then remove restraints form all atoms within these residues and perform restrained minimzation once again, starting from the minimized structure of the previous iteration.
+This process is repeated until all violates are resolved.

 ## References